pliam1105/nuslam/README.md

   reconstructing them as posed per-instance Gaussians composed back onto the static scene.
 - Pose refinement — built (`--optimize-poses`, recentered frame, first-pose anchor, pose logging + `pose_snapshots/`; see Results).
-On this scene it adds little because the GPS-anchored COLMAP poses are already near-GT; parked until the ground-anchor route needs the poses to move.
+On this scene it adds little because the GPS-anchored COLMAP poses are already near-GT, and — now tested inside the joint ground-anchor optimization (step 5) — it is actively **net-harmful** (drifts poses 0.5°→7°, jitters positions ~2 m); dropped from the anchor route.
-- Ground/wheel scale anchor — the semantic metric anchor, the GT-free scale source.
+- Ground/wheel scale anchor — the semantic metric anchor, a **GPS-free** scale source (cameras + calibration + ground segmentation, no GPS; GPS itself is onboard proprioception, also never GT).
 The GPS-free pre-alignment is built (`--ground-anchor`, `--colmap-to-da3`; `nuslam.recon.ground_anchor`, method in "Ground-plane pre-alignment"), and **steps (1)–(4) below are validated** (numbers vs the GPS-derived scale 20.6 / vs GT, GPS used only for the display-time eval alignment, not to build the scene):